artsy/README/playbooks/agile/team-working-agreement.md

   * Have forums to discuss tough issues.
   * Cooperate rather than compete with team members.
 * Regularly update the social contract to improve effectiveness.
-* Establish up-front how members will handle violations and how we will hold each other accountable for the social contract.
+* Establish up-front how members will hold each other accountable for the social contract.

 ### Procedure